-Welcome to Mandolino Pizzeria Restaurant, in East Village NYC.
+Welcome to Mandolino Ristorante Pizzeria.
 At Mandolino, the magic and the art happens in the kitchen where bold flavors and fresh ingredients evolve into delicious meals created by the hands of our truly talented and skilled chefs.
-Both bring an array of skill and their own passion for cooking is shown in each meal they create.
+Both bring an array of culinary skills to the kitchen.
+Their own passion for cooking is shown in each meal they create.
 At Mandolino our goal is to satisfy your tastebuds one bite at a time and to keep you coming back for more.
-Enjoy tasting our mouth watering menu made with the freshest ingredients and rich flavors.
+Enjoy tasting our mouth watering menu of authentic Italian cuisine made with the freshest ingredients.

 Owner Founder Pizza Chef Agostino Cangiano